MobilePayDev/MobilePay-Online/README.md

 When the Acquirer reply (or timeout), make sure you Patch our authorisationAttempt with the new status.

 ### Step 8 Move to hidden Production
 Get new API credentials from the Production Developer Portal.
 Deploy your solution into "hidden production".
 Make a test webshop, and share the link to it with us (developer@mobilepay.dk) for a "slim certification".
-Do not to step 9 before we´re happy!
+Do not proceed to step 9 before we´re happy!

 ### Step 9 Public production
 Document everything (including Checkout with all features) towards your Merchants in a fantastic documentation.
 Just the way your customers want it.
 Go live!